calstyles/Capstone481-DatabaseSetup/README.md

   -latitude

-I will be utilizing a node-red structure along with the SQL code that I have developed to insert and update the values within the database table.
+I will be utilizing a node-red structure that will put out the data along with the SQL code that I have developed to insert and update the values within the database table.
 Once we have these values, I'll be analyzing the data and checking how it is changing over time through graphs.

+Note: This list may expand to encompass more information as times goes on.